 Doom rides a surfboard!
 Specifically, the time when Dr. Doom stole the Silver Surfer’s board.
 This fantastic (pun intended) panel is from Fantastic Four #57 from way back in 1966.
 This period is arguably the most creative time for collaborators Stan Lee and Jack Kirby.

 They were doing new and innovative things with story and art and simply taking the medium to whole new levels.
-In this particular issue the to took per-established characters and story-lines and merged them to create something really exciting.
+In this particular issue, the to took per-established characters and storylines and merged them to create something really exciting.

-Actually there is a whole bunch of things happening in this issue.
+Actually, there is a whole bunch of things happening in this issue.
 The Fantastic Four (minus Human Torch) battle Sandman (a Spider-Man villain) in New York while Johnny (Human Torch) and Wyatt Wingfoot (actual name) attempt to convince Lockjaw (a giant teleporting bulldog) to take them to Attilan (the subterranean city not to be confused with Atlantis) to meet with the Inhumans (a race of alien mutated humans) but who instead takes them to an alternate dimension where dinosaur-like animals attempt to stampede them.
 And that’s just the “A” plot!

-All images copyright Marvel comics
+All images copyrighted Marvel comics